otlw/otlw.github.io/paper.md

 To counteract the quality difference in a peer-assessment versus a professional assessment we randomly assemble a panel of users who have previously demonstrated achievement in the task at hand.
 These assessors, with no knowledge of each other, must design and administer their own microassessment to gain an understanding of the assessee’s ability.
 This could range from proof that objects have been constructed to a demonstration of mathematical ability.
 Based on this microassessment they then decide whether the user passess, and if so assigns them a numerical score.

 The decisions of all the assessors is collated into one final score.
 Based on statistical analysis we can determine which assessments contributed most heavily to the variation, or noise, in the score, and by this measure, determine their accuracy.
-In this way we can reward assessors based on their accuracy in relation to each other.
+In this way we can reward assessors based on their accuracy in relation to each other, and punish those who are inaccurate.
 Importantly, because they cannot communicate, they must attempt to be as accurate as possible in order to match their peers and get the biggest reward.

 That reward is tokens, tokens that can be used to initiate assessments.
 This means that anyone who wants to participate in the system cannot play only one role, in order to prove their own knowledge, they must help prove others.
 And conversely in order to assess, you must have already have records in the system.
 This creates a loop by which the whole system grows in power and ability.